zkoss/zk-mvvm-book/viewmodel/commands.md

     }
 }
 ```
-Then we can bind component's event to the command in the ZUL.
+Then we can bind a component's event to the command in the ZUL.
 ```xml
 <toolbar>
     <button label="New" onClick="@command('newOrder')" />
     <button label="Save" onClick="@command('save')" />
 </toolbar>
 ```
 We describe the detail of [command binding here](../data_binding/command_binding.html).
-This binding allow you to pass parameters to Command method, please refer [here](../advanced/parameters.html).
+This binding allows you to pass parameters to the Command method, please refer [here](../advanced/parameters.html).

 ## Global Command
 Global Command is also a ViewModel's command and can hook UI component's events to it.
 The local command can only be triggered by events of a ViewModel's Root View Component and its child components.
 The global command can be triggered by a component's event from any ZUL.
-The main difference of a global command from local command is that the event doesn't have to belong to the ViewModel's root view component or its child component.
+The main difference between a global command and a local command is that the event doesn't have to belong to the ViewModel's root view component or its child component.
 By default we can bind an event to any ViewModel's global command **within the same desktop**.
 A method can be both a local command and a global command.
 ```java
 @Command("delete") @GlobalCommand("delete")
 public void deleteOrder() {
     //...
 }
 ```
-We can declare multiple global commands with same name in different ViewModel.
+We can declare multiple global commands with the same name in different ViewModel.
 When an event triggers a global command, all matched command methods in every ViewModel will be executed.
 ```java
 public class MainViewModel {